 Grace graduated from Stanford University in 2017 with a B.S. in Biology.
 Her current work explores potential biomarkers of resilience and risk in preschool children.
 She hopes to pursue a career as a physician in the future in the field of child and adolescent medicine.

 Humans are efficient and adaptable learners, but we don't have to learn everything from scratch – some tasks, such as learning to drive a car or finding foods that are safe to eat, would be difficult, even dangerous, to do without gathering information from other people.
 My research explores how children and adults exploit the rich structure of the social world to decide when to learn from others and whom to learn from.

 Emotional cues are abundant in our daily lives.
 How do young children make sense of these cues?
 In my research, I study how infants and children use observed emotional signals to reason about the unknown world and to guide their learning and exploration.
 These abilities, I propose, are supported by an intuitive theory of emotion that is connected to children’s knowledge of the physical and social world broadly.
 The work spans methods from infant looking time measures to computational models.
 It advances our understanding of the remarkable human capacities to learn in social contexts, and bridges gaps across disciplines including developmental, cognitive and affective sciences.

-I'm a first-year graduate student in developmental psychology at Stanford University.
+I'm a graduate student in developmental psychology at Stanford University.
 I'm broadly interested in our representations of categories, and how those representations interface with language over the course of development.
 Other interests of mine include metaphor, non-literal language, and pragmatics, as well as how we usually think about traditional philosophical problems about object identity and personal identity.